 Gas Detectors Calibration

-We Calibrate, Maintain and Service Multi-brand Gas Detectors.
+We Calibrate, Maintain and Service Multi-brand Gas Detectors of Fixed or Portable Type.

 Moloobhoys are the authorized Sales and Service representatives / distributors of Gas Detector Manufacturer SCOTT Safety, GMI and OLDHAM in India.
 We provide on-site and workshop calibration support, service, inspection and maintenance of FIXED and PORTABLE Gas Detectors.
 We also have available ex-stock gas detectors and their spares, especially sensors and filters with us.
 Moloobhoy not only calibrate above brands but also calibrate other brand of the gas detectors.